#ContinuityOfGovernment, #WW3, #Deep State

 “Even so,” said the president, “how would we get someone out?
 The doors are sealed.”

 Tibbles pondered.
-“We’d have to get the Chinese and the other security council members to agree to open the doors.
-I’m reasonably certain they would want someone to be allowed out as well.”
+“We’d have to get the Chinese and the other security council members to agree to open the doors momentarily.
+But I’m certain they would want someone to be allowed out as well.”

 “They’ll never go for it.
 It defeats the purpose of Protocol 4,” Buckminster argued.